Every year, January comes, and so do my big fitness plans.

 Just showing up most days and doing my best.

-It feels doable.
 And that’s exactly why I know it will work.